internet4000/radio4000-search-index/README.md

 ## Using your own database

-While this project is optimized for [Radio4000](https://github.com/internet4000/radio4000), you can change the `serialize` function in `server/utils.js` to fit your own needs.
+While this project is optimized for [Radio4000](https://github.com/internet4000/radio4000), you can make it your own by changing the `serialize` function in `server/serialize.js` to fit your own needs.

 ## References